lucacorti/lapin/docs/main.md

 Messages are considered to be successfully consumed if the `Lapin.Worker.handle_deliver/2` callback returns `:ok`.
-See the callback documentation for a complete list of possible values you can return to signal message acknowledgement and rejection with the broker.
+See the callback documentation for a complete list of possible values you can return to signal message acknowledgement and rejection to the broker.

 ### Publishing messages ###

-To publish messages with workers with `:producer` role, you can use the `Lapin.publish/5` function passing the connection handle for your connection, or directly call `Lapin.Connection.publish/5` if you manually started a connection with `Lapin.Connection.start_link/1`.
+To publish messages using workers with `:producer` role, you can use the `Lapin.publish/5` function passing the connection handle for your connection, or directly call `Lapin.Connection.publish/5` if you manually started a connection with `Lapin.Connection.start_link/1`.